Turk Barrett: Fictional character biography

-Turk was a small-time crook operating in Hell's Kitchen, Manhattan.
+Turk Barrett was a small-time crook operating in Hell's Kitchen, Manhattan.
 Roscoe Sweeney once sent Barrett to pay Jack Murdock to throw a boxing match.
 Barrett was associated with a street gang called the Thunderbolts.
 Barrett also worked for Eric Slaughter.
 Barrett once stole Mauler's armor from Aaron Soames to confront Daredevil, but he is defeated in seconds during their confrontation.
-Turk later stole Stilt-Man's armor, offering his services but the Kingpin declined to employ "idiots", and Wilbur Day contacted Daredevil with knowledge of how to defeat him.
-Turk has spent quite a bit of time at Josie's Bar in New York City.
-His criminal associate Grotto often reluctantly participates in Turk's schemes.
-Turk once mugged someone at Christmas and intended to use the Yuletide attire of Santa Claus to swindle charitable donations from others.
-In this instance, when he was confronted by Matt Murdock, Turk stabbed the disoriented Murdock seriously, almost fatally wounding Matt.
+Barrett later stole Stilt-Man's armor, offering his services but the Kingpin declined to employ "idiots", and Wilbur Day contacted Daredevil with knowledge of how to defeat him.
+Barrett has spent quite a bit of time at Josie's Bar in New York City.
+His criminal associate Grotto often reluctantly participates in Barrett's schemes.
+Barrett once mugged someone at Christmas and intended to use the Yuletide attire of Santa Claus to swindle charitable donations.
+When Matt Murdock told him to take the Santa suit off, Barrett stabbed him with a knife, thus carelessly foiling his own plan by getting blood all over the suit.

-During the 2016 "Civil War II" storyline, Turk is with the Kingpin when they hear from the barista Armand that his girlfriend Sonia went missing.
+During the 2016 "Civil War II" storyline, Barrett is with the Kingpin when they hear from the barista Armand that his girlfriend Sonia went missing.
 They track Sonia down to a human trafficking business that Man Mountain Marko and Janus Jardeesh (Kingpin's former minion) were working for.

-During the 2018 "Infinity Countdown" storyline, Barrett found the Mind Gem and started using its powers for his own personal gain.
-While doing a ride-sharing scam as he's driving through Greenwich Village, Barrett stumbled upon a bunch of Skrulls attacking some monks that were delivering the Mind Infinity Gem to Doctor Strange at the Sanctum Sanctorum.
-Upon acquiring the Mind Gem during the fight, Turk begins to establish a criminal empire so that he can fill the void that was left when Kingpin left the criminal business.
-After briefly confronting Turk, Daredevil can somehow see again when in his presence.
-Turk uses the Mind Gem to get the judges to change their verdict on some criminals while gaining their loyalty and money.
-Daredevil caught wind of Barrett's goals and warned him about playing in the criminal big leagues.
-Doctor Strange later tracked down Barrett in order to get the Mind Gem from him only for Turk to evade the Sorcerer Supreme.
-He is among the Infinity Gem holders that are contacted by Doctor Strange who wants them to come together as the Infinity Watch to safeguard the Infinity Gems from such calamities including Thanos.
+During the 2018 "Infinity Countdown" storyline, Barrett comes into possession of the Mind Gem.
+While doing a ride-sharing scam as he's driving through Greenwich Village, Barrett stumbled upon Skrulls ambushing the monks tasked with delivering the Mind Infinity Gem to Doctor Strange at the Sanctum Sanctorum.
+Snatching the Mind Gem in the confusion, Barrett realizes his ambition to build a criminal empire that could supplant the former Kingpin organization.
+After briefly confronting Barrett, Daredevil regains his sight when in his presence.
+Mastering the gem's power, Barrett uses it to brainwash the judges overseeing criminal cases involving several key underworld players, offering them light sentences in return for their money and connections.
+Daredevil caught wind of Barrett's goals and warns him against playing in the "big leagues".
+Strange later tracked down Barrett in order to take the Mind Gem back from him, only for Barrett to evade the Sorcerer Supreme.
+He is among the Infinity Gem holders who are contacted by Strange to reform the Infinity Watch and safeguard the Infinity Gems from such calamities including Thanos.

-During the "Infinity Wars" storyline, Turk attends a meeting of the Infinity Watch in Central Park.
-He is accompanied by Bullseye, Sandman, Spot, Tombstone and Typhoid Mary.
-As the heroes are fighting Gamora's Requiem form, Doctor Strange takes Barrett to another dimension where Doctor Strange persuades Turk to hand the Mind Gem over.
+During the "Infinity Wars" storyline, Barrett is compelled to attend a meeting of the Infinity Watch in Central Park.
+He is accompanied by fellow holders Bullseye, Sandman, Spot, Tombstone and Typhoid Mary.
+As the heroes are fighting Gamora's Requiem form, Doctor Strange takes the opportunity to transport Barrett to an alternate dimension.
+Frightened by being shown the true power of the Mind Gem, Barrett turns it over to Strange without hesitation.